 Most people pick fish for their aquarium based on appearance.

-Paradise fish initially appeal to people because of their red and blue stripes, but upon further research people are put off by their aggressive behaviors.
+Paradise fish initially appeal to people because of their red and blue stripes, but as they are gouramis, people are put off by their aggressive behaviors.

 Paradise fish (Macropodus opercularis) are a freshwater species belonging to the Osphronemidae family.
 They are a type of gourami so they are also known as paradise gourami.